This is part two of a series on minimalist axiologies (i.e. axiologies that essentially say “the less this, the better”).

 Axiology is the philosophical study of value.
 The field of axiology is specifically concerned with the question of what things, if any, have independent value, also known as intrinsic value.
 ‘Axiologies’ in the plural refer to specific views on this axiological question.
 Once we assume a specific axiology that ascribes independent value to certain entities or states, we may see the value of all other things as extrinsic, instrumental, or relational in terms of their effects on these entities or states.

 This distinction applies at the level of our assumed axiology, and not necessarily at the level of our everyday perception: we may both formally deny that something has independent value, and also be right to practically feel that it does have value — without explicitly “unpacking” what this value depends on — such as when we treat some widely-held values as valid heuristics until they run into conflicts with each other.
-(More on this in the section on practical implications, and in a future post on multi-level minimalism.)
+(More in the section on practical implications, and in a future post on multi-level minimalism.)

 Commonly, we seek clarity about the nature of independent value by listening to what our supposedly value-tracking intuitions say about certain thought experiments.
-For example, we construct thought experiments where only a single thing is intended to be changing, “all else being equal”, and ask whether it feels true that this change is accompanied by a change in value.
-(More on this in the section on the “all else being equal” assumption.)
+For example, we construct thought experiments where only a single thing is intended to be changing, “all else equal”, and ask whether it feels true that this change is accompanied by a change in value.
+(More in the section on the “all else equal” assumption.)

-Based on such thought experiments of isolated value, we might feel that more blissful mind-moments mean more value, and that more agonized mind-moments mean more disvalue, and thereby come to follow two independent standards of value: “The more bliss, the better, all else being equal” (BliMax), and “The less agony, the better, all else being equal” (AgoMin).
+Based on such thought experiments of isolated value, we might feel that more blissful mind-moments mean more value, and that more agonized mind-moments mean more disvalue, and thereby come to follow two independent standards of value: “The more bliss, the better, all else equal” (BliMax), and “The less agony, the better, all else equal” (AgoMin).

 Dilemmas famously arise when we want to follow both BliMax and AgoMin, as they are not always perfectly anticorrelated.
 That is, we often cannot both “maximize bliss” and “minimize agony”, because even as these two guiding principles may seem to be polar opposites of each other, they do not always constitute a coherent twin-principle similar to “Head North, Avoid South”.
 The field of population axiology has highlighted many ways in which BliMax and AgoMin pull us into mutually incompatible directions, as well as the lack of consensus on how to compare the supposed independent value of bliss with the supposed independent disvalue of agony.
-(More on this in the section on population ethics.)
+(More in the section on population ethics.)

 2. What are minimalist axiologies?